 - 102 in China.

-The average commuting time saved globally, when working remotely was higher than one hour each day for remote workers residing in 23 of the 27 countries participating in the survey.
+The average commuting time saved globally, when working at your home office was higher than one hour each day for remote workers residing in 23 of the 27 countries participating in the survey.
 “The simple average of these country-level conditional means is 72 minutes of time savings per day. ” (NBER, pg.
 3).

 Estimates of Time Re-invested: By Country